gitter-lab/pathway-parameter-advising/README.md

 >
 >  --nameMap NAMEMAP     Either a file mapping generated pathway fileNames to parameter values, "stripped" to exclude the directory and extension from the filename, or "fileName" to use raw file names.
 Optional, default = stripped.
 >
+>  --saveGraphlets       If set, will save graphlet distributions as pickled dictionaries.
+>
 >  --verbose             If set, will print intermediate status updates.
 Optional, default = False.

 ## Example